elesto-dao/elesto/docs/Explanation/ADR/adr-002-docs-structure.md

 ### Templates

-The documentation SHOULD USE Markdown templates to develop structured technical content, like module messages follow templates in the Cosmos SDK.
+The documentation SHOULD USE Markdown templates to develop structured technical content like module messages follow templates in the Cosmos SDK.

 - [The good docs project](https://github.com/thegooddocsproject)
 - [Readme editor](https://readme.so/editor)